-Francisco (Paco) L. Cestero’s practice focuses on multijurisdictional restructurings and financings, mergers and acquisitions, and crisis management.
+Francisco (Paco) L. Cestero’s widely lauded practice focuses on multijurisdictional restructurings and financings, mergers and acquisitions, and crisis management.

-He has significant experience handling complex, interdisciplinary cross-border transactions and proceedings in Brazil and the rest of Latin America.
-Paco’s interdisciplinary practice and experience allow him to create novel and holistic solutions for clients, effectively guiding them through the complex issues that arise in emerging market transactions and proceedings.
+Paco’s interdisciplinary practice and experience with complex, cross-border transactions and proceedings in Brazil and the rest of Latin America allow him to create novel and holistic solutions for clients, effectively guiding them through the multifaceted issues that arise in emerging market transactions and proceedings.
 In recent years, he has tackled many of the business cycle, administrative, corruption, capital, and legal issues impacting transactions and proceedings in Brazil, both in and outside court reorganization processes.